 Summer of 1933.

-Robbins, whose leg-breaks had destroyed the visitors at Lord’s, had joined his skipper at 234 for six in reply to 375, and the two had scripted a superb rescue act adding 140 in two hours.
+Robins, whose leg-breaks had destroyed the visitors at Lord’s, had joined his skipper at 234 for 6 in reply to 375, and the two had scripted a superb rescue act adding 140 in two hours.

-As he walked back, he turned to the umpire Joe Hardstaff Senior and blurted out in the earshot of Learie Constantine, “Fancy getting out to a bloody Chinaman”.
+As he walked back, he turned to umpire Joe Hardstaff Sr and blurted out in the earshot of Learie Constantine, “Fancy getting out to a bloody Chinaman”.

 Constantine, for long settled in England turning out for Nelson in the Lancashire League, had painstakingly peeled his way past the various layers of racial restrictions in the Caribbeans.
 Was he surprised at this rather ethnic comment by an Englishman, or was he just upset?
 Legend has it he turned towards the departing batsman and asked, “You mean the bowler or the ball?”

 Achong indeed was the first man of Chinese origin to play Test cricket.
 But, whether the remark by Robins and the counter question by Constantine really christened the left-armer’s wrist spin as ‘chinaman’ remains debatable.
 Some even say that the term ‘chinaman’ should be used only for the left-arm spinner’s googly, and not the leg-break that turn into the right handed batsman.